Nov, 2010 Update: actual award winners:

 NL Cy Young: Roy Halladay, who has been consistently and quietly awesome so far this year.
 Again this was another’s to lose (Ubaldo Jimenez) and indeed he has lost it, performing so badly in the last month that I considering dropping him from my fantasy team.
 Wainwright is up there for consideration as well.
 Latos, Josh Johnson, and Hudson are also having great seasons.

 NL Rookie: Buster Posey.
 Yes he only came up in june, but to immediately slot in as the catcher, calling games for a rotation of elite starters AND being your teams cleanup hitter is impressive.
 That they made the playoffs and eventually won the World Series with Posey at the helm is even more impressive.
-In August this award was absolutely going to Jason Heyward, but he tailed off and wasn’t nearly as exciting towards the end of the season as in the beginning.
+In August this award was absolutely going to Jayson Heyward, but he tailed off and wasn’t nearly as exciting towards the end of the season as in the beginning.
 Jamie Garcia is in third place; it is hard to argue with a potential Cy Young candidate.
-Mike Stanton, Gaby Sanchez and even Steven Strasburg were up for consideration at various times.
+Mike Stanton, Gaby Sanchez and even Stephen Strasburg were up for consideration at various times.
 Mike Leake‘s accomplishments are pretty noteworthy (not a day in the minors and making the MLB rotation on a playoff-bound team).
 Just a great rookie class in the NL this year.

 NL Manager: Bud Black, though some serious consideration goes to Dusty Baker for the job he’s done in Cincinnati.
 But (in a similar story to Texas) to take a team nearly dead last in payroll to the top of a division with big time talent is tough.
 Bobby Cox has also done a nice job turning around Atlanta.